digital-fabric/polyphony/docs/advanced-io.md

 we would write a loop that repeatedly reads the data from the source, then passes it to the parser object.
 Imagine we have data transmitted using the `MessagePack` format that we need to convert back into its original form.
-We might do something like this:
+We might do something like the folowing:

 ```ruby
 def with_message_pack_data_from_io(io, &block)